kbat/docs/analysis/parallell/root.md

 *    `Map(F func, unsigned nTimes)`: func is executed nTimes with no arguments
 *    `Map(F func, T& args)`: func is executed on each element of the collection of arguments `args`

-For either signature, `func` is executed as many times as needed by a pool of `fNWorkers` workers; the number of workers can be passed to the constructor or set via SetNWorkers.
+For either signature, `func` is executed as many times as needed by a pool of `n` workers; the number of workers can be passed to the constructor or set via `SetNWorkers`.
 It defaults to the number of cores.
 A collection containing the result of each execution is returned.

 {% callout "Beware" %}
 Note: the user is responsible for the deletion of any object that might be created upon execution of `func`, returned objects included: `ROOT::TProcessExecutor` never deletes what it returns, it simply forgets it.